 New Civil and Criminal Courthouse

-IMEG provided structural engineering design services for the 800,000-sf, seven-story, new civil and criminal courthouse.
+IMEG provided structural engineering design services for the LEED Silver, 800,000-sf, seven-story, new civil and criminal courthouse.
 The Clerk of the Court’s offices occupy the first floor and part of the second floor; the remainder of the second floor contains the jury selection room, cafeteria, and family courtrooms.
 The juvenile, family, civil, and criminal courtrooms occupy the third through sixth floors, and the top floor is dedicated to the judges’ chambers and hearing rooms.
 The courtrooms and judges from Duval County and the Fourth Judicial Circuit Court are located in the Duval County Courthouse.